PyGCL/PyGCL/docs/modules/augmentor.md

 .. autosummary::
    :nosignatures:

-   {% for cls in GCL.augmentors.classes %}
+   {% for cls in GCL.augmentor.classes %}
      {{ cls }}
    {% endfor %}
 ```